boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

 # Requirements

    R-REDUCE-CA:
-   : Reduce the use of a Certification Authority (CA) for each CPE, compared to obtaining and renewing one certificate for each CPE from a (public) Certification Authority.
+   : Reduce the use of a Certification Authority for each CPE, compared to obtaining and renewing one certificate for each CPE from a (public) Certification Authority.